Sanyo Shinkansen

 One 16-car Hikari train from Tokyo continues along the Sanyo Shinkansen as far as Okayama each hour, serving all stations between Shin-Osaka and Okayama.

-Like the Mizuho, the Sakura operates between Shin-Osaka and Kagoshima-Chuo Station on the Kyushu Shinkansen, but stops at a few more stations than the Mizuho.
+Like the Mizuho, the Sakura operates between Shin-Osaka and Kagoshima-Chuo Station on the Kyushu Shinkansen, but stops at more stations than the Mizuho.
 Green Car seats make up only half of car number 6, while reserved seating comes in rows of 2x2 seats, which are almost as comfortable as the Green Car seats.
 Non-reserved seats come in rows of 3x2 seats.

 The Kodama is the slowest train category along the Sanyo Shinkansen, stopping at all stations along the way and requiring almost five hours to reach Hakata from Shin-Osaka.
-Train sets of eight cars are employed, some of which do not carry Green Cars.
+Train sets of eight cars are employed, most of which do not carry Green Cars.

 Note: For simplification, some rare train compositions and stopping patterns are omitted.